SimpleMobileResponsiveWebsites/fps-version-2/project/README.md

 # development logs:

 12/8/24
-update to the .readme file for the project the game/inventory.py, game/gui_manager.py, and the game/player.py have been updated
+Update to the readme.md file for the project
+Created the game/inventory.py
+Created game/gui_manager.py
+Updated game/player.py have been updated